napari/napari/docs/guides/color.md

 ```

 which will be added to `AVAILABLE_COLORMAPS` after it is successfully created.
-Equivalently, you can pass a `dict` representation of the same colormap.
+Equivalently, pass a `dict` representation of the same colormap.

 ```python
 image.colormap = {